 While April Fool’s Day has long been an opportunity for people to play pranks on each other, media organisations have also taken on the tradition and, over the years, have produced some rather humorous reports.

-But maybe the best is the 1957 report by Panorama, which told us that an unusually mild winter had resulted in a bumper spaghetti harvest on the Swiss-Italian border, and the disapperance of the spaghetti weevil.
-(Go to thirty seconds in to skip the intro) The video sparked a barrage of questions to the BBC, with viewers asking how they could grow their own spaghetti tree.
+But maybe the best is the 1957 report by Panorama, which told us that an unusually mild winter had resulted in a bumper spaghetti harvest on the Swiss-Italian border, and the disappearance of the spaghetti weevil.
+The video sparked a barrage of questions to the BBC, with viewers asking how they could grow their own spaghetti tree.
 The BBC replied: “Place a sprig of spaghetti in a tin of tomato juice and hope for the best.”
 Apparently, only a select few journalists at the BBC knew about this package before it went on air.
 And no doubt the voice of Richard Dimbleby gave viewers a confusing sense of authority.
 It seems totally ridiculous now, but would you have believed it at the time?